 How to Navigate the Florida Intracoastal Waterway (ICW)

-The Intracoastal Waterway (ICW) is a monumental feat of engineering achievement that runs from Boston, Massachusetts, around Florida, and over past Corpus Christi, Texas.
-This 3,000 mile inland waterway is made up of natural inlets, saltwater rivers, bays, sounds, and man-made canals.
-If you were so inclined, you could travel the entire length, with a few necessary detours, without ever having to venture out into the dangers of the open ocean.
-That’s exactly why the waterway was built in the first place.
+Florida’s Intracoastal Waterway (ICW) is a monumental feat of engineering achievement that runs from Boston, Massachusetts, around Florida, and over past Corpus Christi, Texas.
+This 3,000-mile inland waterway is made up of natural inlets, saltwater rivers, bays, sounds, and man-made canals.
+If you were so inclined, you could travel the entire length, with a few necessary detours, without ever having to venture out into the open ocean.
+That’s how incredible this system is!

 To connect these two sections, you will have to navigate other waterways outside of the Intracoastal.
 The Okeechobee Waterway is the only true cross Florida canal, and it connects Stuart, FL on the east coast with Fort Myers, FL on the west coast.
 This allows you to come down the eastern AIWW, cut across the state, and pick up the Gulf Intracoastal at Punta Rassa near Fort Myers.